-2.1.1 Core Low Power State Descriptions
+2.1.1 Core Low-Power States

-2.1.1.1 Core CO State
+2.1.1.1 C0 State

-This is the normal operating state for cores in the processor.
+This is the normal operating state of the processor.

-2.1.1.2 Core C1/AutoHALT Powerdown State
+2.1.1.2 C1/AutoHALT Powerdown State

-C1/AutoHALT is a low power state entered when a core executes the HALT instruction.
-The processor transitions to the C0 state upon occurrence of SMI#, INIT#, LINT[1:0] (NMI, INTR), or FSB interrupt messages.
+C1/AutoHALT is a low-power state entered when the processor core executes the HALT instruction.
+The processor core transitions to the C0 state upon the occurrence of SMI#, INIT#, LINT[1:0] (NMI, INTR), or FSB interrupt message.
 RESET# causes the processor to immediately initialize itself.

-A System Management Interrupt (SMI) handler returns execution to either Normal state or the AutoHALT Powerdown state.
-See the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A/3B: System Programmer's Guide for more information.
+A System Management Interrupt (SMI) A System Management Interrupt (SMI) handler returns execution to either Normal state or the C1/AutoHALT Powerdown state.
+See the Intel® 64 and IA-32 Intel® Architecture Software Developer's Manual, Volume 3A/3B: System Programmer's Guide for more information.

-The system can generate a STPCLK# while the processor is in the AutoHALT Powerdown state.
+The system can generate a STPCLK# while the processor is in the C1/AutoHALT Powerdown state.
 When the system deasserts the STPCLK# interrupt, the processor returns execution to the HALT state.

-While in AutoHALT Powerdown state, the dual core processor processes bus snoops and snoops from the other core.
-The processor enters a snoopable sub-state (not shown in Figure 1) to process the snoop and then return to the AutoHALT Powerdown state.
+The processor in C1/AutoHALT powerdown state process only the bus snoops.
+The processor enters a snoopable sub-state (not shown in Figure 2) to process the snoop and then return to the C1/AutoHALT Powerdown state.

-2.1.1.3 Core C1/MWAIT Powerdown State
+2.1.1.3 C1/MWAIT Powerdown State

-C1/MWAIT is a low power state entered when the processor core executes the MWAIT(C1) instruction.
-Processor behavior in the MWAIT state is identical to the AutoHALT state except that Monitor events can cause the processor core to return to the C0 state.
-See the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2A: Instruction Set Reference, A-M and Volume 2B: Instruction Set Reference, N-Z, for more information.
+C1/MWAIT is a low-power state entered when the processor core executes the MWAIT instruction.
+Processor behavior in the C1/MWAIT state is identical to the C1/AutoHALT state except that there is an additional event that can cause the processor core to return to the C0 state: the Monitor event.
+See the Intel® 64 and IA-32 Intel® Architecture Software Developer's Manual, Volume 2A/2B: Instruction Set Reference for more information.